Building a Transport Package: The Right Way

 instead of =

 and to end the line with a comma rather than a semicolon.
+This is a good method if you think you might need them later.

 The safest way to make the change is to locate and put the cursor on the opening parenthesis of the array.
 Hopefully, you have a code editor that will highlight the matching closing parenthesis (if not, by all means get one).
 Just highlight and delete everything between the two parentheses, leaving the parentheses themselves and the following comma.